DataTalksClub/machine-learning-zoomcamp/05-deployment/04-flask-deployment.md

      print(result)
      ```
  - Until here we saw how we made a simple web server that predicts the churn value for every user.
 When you run your app you will see a warning that it is not a WGSI server and not suitable for production environmnets.
 To fix this issue and run this as a production server there are plenty of ways available.
    - One way to create a WSGI server is to use gunicorn.
 To install it use the command ```pip install gunicorn```, And to run the WGSI server you can simply run it with the   command ```gunicorn --bind 0.0.0.0:9696 churn:app```.
-Note that in __churn:app__ the name churn is the name we set for our the file containing the code ```app = Flask('churn')```(for example: churn.py), You may need to change it to whatever you named your Flask app file.
+Note that in __churn:app__ the name churn is the name we set for the file containing the code ```app = Flask('churn')```(for example: churn.py), You may need to change it to whatever you named your Flask app file.
    -  Windows users may not be able to use gunicorn library because windows system do not support some dependecies of the library.
-So to be able to run this on a windows   machine, there is an alternative library waitress and to install it just use the command ```pip install waitress```.
+So to be able to run this on a windows machine, there is an alternative library waitress and to install it, just use the command ```pip install waitress```.
    -  to run the waitress wgsi server use the command ```waitress-serve --listen=0.0.0.0:9696 churn:app```.
-   -  To test it just you can run the code above and the results is the same.
+   -  To test it, you can run the code above and the result will be the same.
- - So until here you were able to make a production server that predict the churn value for new customers.
-In the next session we can see how to solve library version conflictions in each machine and manage the dependencies for production environments.
+ - So until here you were able to make a production server that predicts the churn value for new customers.
+In the next session, we can see how to solve library version conflicts in each machine and manage dependencies for production environments.

 Add notes from the video (PRs are welcome)